-Some patients may prefer to have a gold filling placed because of its extreme durability.
-Gold is not as natural-looking as a tooth-colored filling but is the strongest option for a tooth filling.
-Gold fillings will also require two visits to our Philadelphia dentist office.
+Gold fillings may also be more noticeable than porcelain fillings, even if they cover the back teeth.
+While gold fillings are not as natural-looking as tooth-colored fillings, they are the most robust option for a tooth filling.
+Gold fillings will also require two visits to our Philadelphia dentist’s office.

-Getting dental fillings can take anywhere from 20 minutes to an hour.
-The duration will depend on factors like how many fillings you need and the size of the cavities.
-Dr. Conover will begin by cleaning and preparing the affected tooth, and removing old fillings if necessary.
+Receiving a dental filling can take between 20 minutes to an hour.
+The duration of treatment will depend on factors like how many fillings you need and the size of the cavities.
+Dr. Conover will begin by cleaning and preparing the affected tooth and removing old fillings if necessary.

-Then, we may apply a local anesthetic to ensure the patient’s comfort during treatment.
+Then, we may apply a local anesthetic to numb the treated area.
 Once your mouth is numb, Dr. Doray will begin to clear the cavity of infection and debris with an electric handpiece.
-We use a gentle electric handpiece instead of dental drills for the patient’s comfort.
+For your comfort, we use a gentle electric handpiece instead of dental drills.

-Next, using a special tool, Dr. Conover will deposit the filling material.
-Once the filling material is in the affected area, it is hardened with a special UV light.
+Next, Dr. Conover will deposit the filling material using a special tool.
+Once the filling material is in the affected area, he hardens the filling with a special UV light.
 Lastly, we will polish the filling and adjust it if necessary for a comfortable fit.

 We can typically place resin tooth fillings during a single visit.
 On the other hand, custom-fabricated gold and porcelain fillings will require multiple visits.

 We can replace old, dark fillings with white fillings to enhance your smile and dental health.
 Over time, old fillings can degrade and leak, allowing additional decay and damage.
 Dr. Conover will examine your dental fillings and determine if they need replacement to keep the tooth healthy.
 Replacing old fillings

 Dental Filling FAQs